Palliative care for cancer patients

 Palliative care is care given to improve the quality of life of your loved ones who have a serious or life-threatening disease, such as cancer.
-Palliative care is an approach to care that addresses your loved one as a whole, not just their disease.
-The goal is to prevent or treat, as early as possible, the symptoms and side effects of the disease and its treatment.
-In addition to any related psychological, social, and spiritual problems.
+Palliative care adopts a holistic approach to care that addresses your loved one as a whole, not just their disease.
+The goal is to prevent or treat, as early as possible, the symptoms and side effects of the disease and its treatment, in addition to any related psychological, social, and spiritual problems.
+It also offers continuous and consistent support, whether during ongoing treatment or end of life situations.
 Our article on “what is palliative care” may be helpful.

 Palliative care should begin when you need it and may last a few days, or for months or years.